DemosDemosthenous/testingTravis/Worksheet1/group19-questionnaire.md

 >**Answer:**1

 **Q2**.Which of the following is considered  as **Sensitive** personal Data?
->1.Intentions of a person towards the individual
+>1.Intentions of a person towards the individual(eg. The boss is going to promote him)
 >2.Opinions about the individual
 >3.Religious beliefs of the individual